XiaolingLuo/XiaolingLuo.github.io/_pages/about.md

 # News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
 - *2026.05*: One paper is accepted by ICML 2026!
+- *2026.04*: One paper is accepted by TMI!
+- *2026.04*: One paper is accepted by Information Fusion!
 - *2026.03*: One paper is accepted by CVPR 2026!
 - *2026.02*: Two papers are accepted by ICLR 2026!
 - *2025.11*: Three papers are accepted by AAAI 2026!